The All-Night Show: Cast

 Chas Lawther played Chuck, a friendly, slightly awkward late-night security guard.
 Chuck addressed the audience directly, and introduced the night's programming from a TV studio control panel—actually placing the video tapes in the playback machine to be played on air.
 Chuck's show opening, a loud, upbeat "Hey, you!", became a catchphrase for both the character and the show.
 Occasionally, Chuck would venture beyond his base in the CFMT TV control room and explore the empty station at night while doing his rounds; memorably, he once broke into real-life station president Dan Iannuzzi's office and made himself at home in Iannuzzi's absence.

 The other ever-present regular on the show was Chuck's often-heard but never-seen friend Ryerson Dupont (Errol Bruce), the Scottish-accented camera operator.
 As an in-joke, Ryerson was named after Toronto's Ryerson Polytechnical Institute, known for its Radio and Television Arts program.
 Heard far less frequently as an off-camera voice was audio technician P.B.
 Leonard, played by Michael Lennick.
-(Behind the scenes, Bruce and Lennick really did operate the camera and run the audio system, and were also the show's co-directors.)
+(Behind the scenes, Bruce and Lennick really did operate the camera and run the audio system, and were also the show's co-directors and co-writers.)

 A continuing feature had the lips of Maurice LaMarche inserted into a photograph of a famous person, and having LaMarche imitate that person to deliver a show promo or announcement.
 When LaMarche left the show, a young up-and-coming comic named Jim Carrey was recruited to take his place as a voice actor.
 Both Carrey and LaMarche were at this point just beginning their careers.

 Seen on-camera from time to time was Suzette Couture as Fran the Night Nurse, a cheerful friend who would drop by to visit Chuck after her late shift had ended.
 Another recurring character was Paul Goldberg as Paul del Stud, a fifties-styled 'greaser' who would incongruously read out household cleaning tips as show bumpers leading into or out of commercials.